influxdata/telegraf/plugins/parsers/avro/README.md

   #      }
   #'''

-  ## Measurement field name; The meauserment name will be taken from this field
+  ## Measurement field name; The meauserment name will be taken
-  ## If not set, determine measurement name from the following options
+  ## from this field.
+If not set, determine measurement name
+  ## from the following 'avro_measurement' option
   # avro_measurement_field = "field_name"

   ## Measurement string; if not set, determine measurement name from